ElggConnect/ElggConnect/README.md

 ## Run ElggConnect with gradle for testing

-CD to your elggconnect-folder and execute the following terminal command:
+CD to your elggconnect-directory and execute the following terminal command:

 ```
 Unix        ./gradlew run